Hometap home

 Home equity investments (HEIs) are still a fairly new — and often-misunderstood — home financing option, so if you’re exploring this solution, it’s important to understand how the pricing works.

-An HEI is a financial product that allows a homeowner to access a portion of their home equity in cash in exchange for a percentage of the home’s future value.
+An HEI (also referred to as a home equity agreement) is a financial product that allows a homeowner to access a portion of their home equity in cash in exchange for a percentage of the home’s future value.
 Homeowners receive a lump sum from the investor and don’t make monthly payments on the investment.

 While the specifics can vary by company, there are generally two types of pricing models used by home equity investors: the share of home value model and the share of appreciation model.
 Below, we’ll cover the basics of each model, the differences between them, and some common questions you might have about HEI pricing.